se-edu/learningresources/contents/data/nosql/NoSQL.md

-For example, in the _customers_ collection, where the fields of a customer are unlikely to change, it can be especially helpful to enforce a strict schema on documents; This would prevent the unsuspecting programmer from say, deleting a customer's password, which would be disastrous.
+For example, in the _customers_ collection, where the fields of a customer are unlikely to change, it can be especially helpful to enforce a strict schema on documents; This would prevent the unsuspecting programmer from say, deleting a customer's password, which would be rather undesirable.

 ```js
 // Example schema validation options in mongoDB